xubingyue/avocadodb/Documentation/Books/Manual/Architecture/StorageEngines.md

 handle small transactions very efficiently, but is effectively limiting the total size of transactions.

-ArangoDB currently uses RocksDB's transactions to implement the ArangoDB transaction handling.
-Therefore the same restrictions apply for ArangoDB transactions when using the RocksDB engine.
+AvocadoDB currently uses RocksDB's transactions to implement the AvocadoDB transaction handling.
+Therefore the same restrictions apply for AvocadoDB transactions when using the RocksDB engine.

-We will improve this by introducing distributed transactions in a future version of ArangoDB.
+We will improve this by introducing distributed transactions in a future version of AvocadoDB.
 This will allow handling large transactions as a series of small RocksDB transactions and hence removing the size restriction.